Coding without Google

 How would it look like today?

-I hope you don’t do it, but sometimes in my spare time I sit in front of my computer with some great idea to implement.
-Then, instead of doing it I browse the net, I check statuses.
-Fortunately more often I try to block it and start the task I planned (the task can be still some online activity).
+I hope you don’t do it, but sometimes I sit in front of my computer with some great ideas to implement.
+Then, instead of doing it, I browse the net, I check statuses.
+Fortunately, I try to block it more often and start the task I planned (the job can still be online).

 But let’s not be so pessimistic!
-With the internet I get access to huge amount of good content.
+With the internet, I get access to a huge amount of good content.
 A tutorial needed for some strange technology?
 Just type it in the address window.
 A solution to a programming problem?
-Go to stackoverflow.
-Need some programming/software news: go to reddit.
+Go to StackOverflow.
+Need some programming/software news: go to Reddit.

-With tons of good stuff out there it’s worth to be a bit resistant to all the distractions.
-I wonder if I had learnt same things if I would have had today’s net connection.
+With tons of good stuff out there, it’s worth being a bit resistant to all the distractions.
+I wonder if I had learned the same things if I would have had today’s net connection.

 Was I slower in those offline (or semi offline) days?
-IDE weren’t that advanced so when I wanted to invoke a function I probably needed to look on its file header.
+IDEs weren’t that advanced, so when I wanted to invoke a function, I probably needed to look it up in its header file.
 I could find it quickly in a pdf/chm with help for the IDE/Library.
-So it was not that slow….
+So it was not that slow…

-I believe that offline experience that I had in the past was a good thing.
+I believe that the offline experience that I had in the past was a good thing.
 I could focus better on the ideas and on the code.
-Now, with so many distractions you need to be more resistant and self disciplined.
+Now, with so many distractions, you need to be more resistant and self-disciplined.

 Lessons: Maybe it’s good from time to time to disconnect and be offline?
-We could just code and be quicker in the flow?
+Could we just code and be quicker in the flow?